JeffVandrewJr/btcqbo/README.md

 5. In Quickbooks Online, edit your outgoing email template for invoicing with a concluding paragraph like this one:

 `"Click "Review and Pay below to pay via ACH or Credit Card, or click https://example.com/pay to bay via Bitcoin.`

+<h2>Troubleshooting</h2>

+If QBO becomes unsynced, from the btcqbo directory try running `python3 cli.py refresh`.
+If the screen prints a bunch of JSON data, you've successfully resynced.
+If not, you may have to reauthorize from the web interface.

+If you are familiar with RQ, you can view the RQ dashboard at https://btcpay.example.com/btcqbo/rq (replacing with your own domain).
+Access will be disabled if you're not logged into the web interface.